EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 ### Solutions

 - Write tests early and often - begin testing as early as possible in the development process as writing tests alongside code development helps catch defects sooner and reduces the cost of fixing them.
-- Use a combination of testing types, if possible, but at least use unit testing to test individual functions or methods of your code in isolation to ensure they perform as expected.
+- Use a combination of test types, if possible, but at least use unit testing to test individual functions or methods of your code in isolation to ensure they perform as expected.
 - Maintain a balance between automated and manual testing; use manual testing for exploratory or usability testing where human judgment is essential.
 - Consider [**software testing tactics**][software-testing-tactics] - choosing the right software testing tactics for your software and software quality criteria is essential for improving the software quality of your software.
 - [**Software Quality Assurance**][software-quality-assurance] - a comprehensive and systematic process that ensures the quality of the overall software develoment process by monitoring its development, testing, and maintenance and ensures that the final software product meets the specified requirements and quality standards.